LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Lumberman.md

 ## Lore

-The Bree-land people were Edain who wandered over the Misty Mountains, found the land to be pleasent, and settled there for good.
+The Bree-land people were men who wandered over the Misty Mountains but did not continue west like the Edain.
+They found the area to be pleasant, and settled there for good.
 They were there before the Númenóreans, after the kingdom of Arnor, and will be forever according to them.
 ## History
 - 1.7.3:
     - Ported Bree-land Lumbermen.